sweeneychris/TheiaSfM/docs/source/sfm.rst

   .. math:: f(i, j, k) = c_k - \dfrac{1}{2} (c_i + ||c_k - c_i|| c_{ik}) + c_j + ||c_k - c_j|| c_{jk})

 This can be formed as a linear constraint in the unknown camera positions :math:`c_i`.
-Tthe solution that minimizes this cost lies in the null-space of the resultant linear system.
+The solution that minimizes this cost lies in the null-space of the resultant linear system.
 Instead of extracting the entire null-space as [JiangICCV]_ does, we instead hold one camera constant at the origin and use the Inverse-Iteration Power Method to efficiently determine the null vector that best solves our minimization.
 This results in a dramatic speedup without sacrificing efficiency.

-..
-NOTE:: Currently this position estimation method is not integrated into the Theia global SfM pipeline.
-More testing needs to be done with this method before it can be reliably integrated.
+.. function:: LinearPositionEstimator::LinearPositionEstimator(const LinearPositionEstimator::Options& options, const Reconstruction& reconstruction)

 .. member:: int LinearPositionEstimator::Options::num_threads